TadiT7/treble_experimentations_wiki/Tecno-Spark-4-Lite-(Tecno-BB4K).md

      Some more info

-    As an alternative you can flash via TWRP as "System Image" and format data.
+    As an alternative you can download [TWRP](https://androidfilehost.com/?fid=8889791610682912002) and flash image as "System Image" and format data.

 ## Hardware support